Ethan Lazarus, M.D.

 - Delegate: American Medical Association (AMA).

 Why choose me as your weight loss doctor?

 Since joining the staff at CNC, Dr. Lazarus has focused his practice on medical weight loss and long-term weight control.
 His expertise is now medically supervised weight loss and management of obesity-related medical problems.
 In addition to his involvement with the AMA, AAFP and ASBP, Dr. Lazarus receives additional training from The Obesity Society (TOS) and the Harvard Obesity Course.
-Dr. Lazarus excels at managing obesity as a medical condition, which is what the Obesity Medicine specialty is all about.
+Dr. Lazarus is a regular lecturer locally and nationally for obesity medicine continuing medical education courses, and excels at managing obesity as a medical condition, which is what the Obesity Medicine specialty is all about.

 Making the decision to lose weight can be difficult.
 Many of our patients have been contemplating which direction will be best for them but are unsure of the right choice.
 As a Physician, I hold myself and my staff to the highest standards, always placing my patient’s health and well-being first and foremost.
 I enjoy developing an ongoing rapport with every person I treat because this caring and understanding is key to figuring out what got each individual in trouble with their weight in the first place.

 Focusing on the cause of the problem while following evidence-based and scientifically sound practices leads to better weight loss and is why our patients enjoy such a high rate of success.